sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 We use `node_text_namespace=globals()` so that Pytorch Symbolic attempts to display variable names on nodes.
 This is nice for understanding what is going on in the graph.
-It can be more difficult, e.g. when graph was defined in a local namespace.
+It can be more difficult to use when graph was defined in a local namespace.
-Instead, you can use `node_text_func` to define custom labels on nodes.
+Alternatively, you can use argument `node_text_func` to define your own custom labels on nodes.
-This argument is a `Callable` that takes `SymbolicTensor` as input and returns `str` as output.
+This argument is a `Callable` that takes `SymbolicData` as input and returns `str` as output.
 By default, it displays underlying tensor shape.

 Be careful!
-Drawing utility is not very refined, so it might not work well for large neural networks.
+Drawing utility is designed to display simple graphs so it might not work well for large neural networks.
-You can tune the figure size and other stuff using matplotlib:
+You can tune the figure size and other stuff using `matplotlib` library:

 ```py
 import matplotlib.pyplot as plt